‘Should I move abroad?’ It’s a question I hear often.

-There are a whole host of reasons why someone would want to move abroad.
+There are a whole host of reasons to move to another country.

 1. Build Your Character